 - 1. All investment transactions will be conducted with approved banks, broker/dealers, money market funds, and investment pools as listed in Exhibit B of this policy. - 2.
 All transactions will be settled on Delivery vs. Payment basis. - 3.
 A competitive bid/offer process will be used to place all security sales and purchases.
 The competitive bid/offer process shall also be utilized for newly issued securities to verify whether a comparable secondary market security is available with a better price and yield.
 All competitive bid information shall be documented and saved with the confirming email, offering communication, or verbal communique details maintained with the transaction.
-Any transactions not competitively bid must be explained in writing and approved by the: Executive Director of the Office of Management and Budget, the Senior Director of Finance and Budget, or the Director of the Financial Management Division before the trade is accepted.
+Any transactions not competitively bid must be explained in writing and approved by the: Executive Director of the Office of Management and Budget, Deputy Executive Director, or the Investment Manager before the trade is accepted.
 An exception may be made to the competitive offer process when seeking to purchase municipal securities.
 Due to the very limited quantity of any specific municipal bond, government agency bonds with comparable maturity dates may be considered. - 4.
 Commissioners Court will at least annually approve a recommended broker/dealer list, or sooner if circumstances require a change.
 The approved broker/dealer list will be posted in this Policy and on the Harris County website.
 Based on an evaluation performed at least biennially, banks and securities dealers will be removed from or continued on the eligibility list.
 The following criteria will be used in the evaluation: - (a) number & value of transactions competitively won; - (b) prompt and accurate confirmation of transactions; - (c) efficient securities delivery; - (d) account servicing; - (e) moral character and public ethics of both broker and firm; - (f) qualifications and experience of the broker.